Solid-Interactive/solid-book/uwp/web-based/README.md

 * `Machine Name` > Enter Xbox IP
 * `Require Authentication` > `Universal (Unecrypted Protocol)`
 * Click `Apply` or `OK`
+* In the top menu bar, select `x64` from the platform dropdown
 * Click green arrow to debug > Enter pin from Xbox
 * App will launch on Xbox